superfluid-finance/widget/architecture/decisions/0005-create-simple-checkout-builder-gui.md

 ## Consequences
 We'll have an interface built in swift time to validate the UX viablity and the Checkout Widget schema.

+Later on, when we have a more clear merchant product-suite offering, the process of setting up products should work in bulk and be automatable.
+We'll not deal with this use-case yet.